psifx/psifx/docs/pages/text.md

     to_lower: True
 ```
 ##### Prompt
-The prompt enable you to tell the model what you want, and guide its generation.
+The prompt enables you to tell the model what you want, and guide its generation.

 ```yaml
 prompt: |